mlapinm/A02Nh/html6ccna/b107tabs.md

-Numeric Value First (smallest) number in the subnet Literal Synonyms Subnet number, subnet address, prefix, resident subnet Common-Use Synonyms Network, network ID, network number, network address Typically Seen InÖ Routing tables, documentation
+Numeric Value First (smallest) number in the subnet Literal Synonyms Subnet number, subnet address, prefix, resident subnet Common-Use Synonyms Network, network ID, network number, network address Typically Seen In‚Ä¶ Routing tables, documentation Table end.
-Table end.
 Table 14-3 Summary of Subnet Broadcast Address Key Facts Definition A reserved number in each subnet that, when used as the